Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 1. Function generator
 2. Fan Diagnostic Tool
 3. Oscilloscope
-4. Power supply
+4. Variable Power supply (24 Vdc, 0.3 A)

 **Step 1: Making Connections**
-1. Connect 24 V to the power pin of the Diagnostic Tool.
+1. Connect the positive probe of the 24 Vdc power supply to pin one of the first MOLEX connectoer (MOLEX closest to the SD Card) of the Diagnostic Tool.
+2. Connect the negative probe of the 24 Vdc power supply to pin five of the first MOLEX connectoer (MOLEX closest to the SD Card) of the Diagnostic Tool.
-2. Connect the postive of the function generator to the PWM pin and the negative to the ground pin.
+3. Connect the postive of the function generator to the PWM pin and the negative to the ground pin.
-3. Connect an oscilloscope probe to the tachometer pin to read the output.
+4. Connect an oscilloscope probe to the tachometer pin to read the output.
-4. Set the function generator to a 20 V square wave with 3.2 kHz frequency and the corresponding duty cycle.
+5. Set the function generator to a 20 V square wave with 3.2 kHz frequency and the corresponding duty cycle.
-5. Enter the user parameters in the Diagnostic Tool and confirm to output a tachometer signal.
+6. Enter the user parameters in the Diagnostic Tool and confirm to output a tachometer signal.

 ## Expected Results